OmarAhmedOwais/Library-Management-System/README.md

 - **Expected Output:** None

 Please note that these endpoints and their expected inputs/outputs are subject to change based on the development progress and requirements.

+## Copyright 2024 oa147

+- Licensed under the Apache License, Version 2.0 (the "License");
+- you may not use this file except in compliance with the License.
+- You may obtain a copy of the License at  http://www.apache.org/licenses/LICENSE-2.0

+- Unless required by applicable law or agreed to in writing, software
+- distributed under the License is distributed on an "AS IS" BASIS,
+- WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
+- See the License for the specific language governing permissions and
+- limitations under the License.